-All SBE taxpayers can choose to write-off depreciable assets costing less than \$20,000 in the year of purchase.
-Also, assets costing \$20,000 or more are allocated to an SBE general pool and depreciated at 15% (which is half the full rate of 30%) in their first year.
-Therefore, where appropriate, SBE business taxpayers should consider purchasing/installing these items by 30 June 2018.
+In addition to accelerating other expenditure items, SBE taxpayers can choose to write-off depreciating assets costing less than \$30,000 in the year of purchase\.
+Also, assets costing more than the relevant immediate asset write-off threshold are allocated to an SBE general pool and depreciated at 15% (which is half the full rate of 30%) in their first year.
+Therefore, where appropriate, SBE business taxpayers should consider purchasing/installing these items by 30 June 2019.

-It should be noted that SBE taxpayers choosing to use the SBE depreciation rules are effectively locked in to using those rules for all of their depreciable assets.
+It should be noted that SBE taxpayers choosing to use the SBE depreciation rules are effectively locked in to using those rules for all of their depreciating assets.